-The famous WeChat mini-programs are additional devices to the classic WeChat social network.
-Yet in just a few years, these programs have won over Chinese consumers, who are over 300 million using them in 2021.
+The famous WeChat mini-programs are additional mini-apps to the classic WeChat social network.
+Yet in just a few years, these programs have won over Chinese users, with an impressive growth rate year on year.
 These programs do not require any special installation and combine both traditional social tools and shopping functionalities, that cater especially to the liking of Millennials and Gen Z.

-Most of these programs are often games, services, or information for example.
-These mini-programs are highly appreciated, especially by luxury brands, because they help to strengthen the loyalty of their customers and to increase their notoriety even more.
+For example, most of these programs are stores, games, services, or information.
+These mini-programs are highly appreciated, especially by luxury companies, because they help strengthen their customers’ loyalty and increase their notoriety even more.

-- Through Wechat, the well-known French luxury brand Longchamp offered the possibility to customize its flagship bag.
-Consumers could choose the size, the color, the style to make their personalized model.
+- Through WeChat, the well-known French Longchamp offered the possibility to customize one of its flagship leather goods.
+Customers could choose the size, color, and style to make their personalized model.

-- For the Chinese valentine’s day, Dior has posted on its official WeChat account, “Lady Dior small, the Chinese valentine’s Day limited version, will be sale in online Shop”.
-It was only sold on WeChat, in limited time and limited number.
-This action became the best innovation in the luxury industry.
+- For the Chinese Valentine’s Day, Dior has posted on its official WeChat account, “Lady Dior small, the Chinese Valentine’s Day limited version, will be sale in the online shop”.
+It was only sold on WeChat, for a limited time and a limited number.
+This action became the best innovation in the luxury landscape.

-- Yves-Saint-Laurent, one of the most appreciated luxury brands in China promoted a number game on WeChat and Weibo to predict players’ lucky numbers.
-The exploration of lucky in the last season of 2016 was predicted by the talented spirit of several, Evelyne Lehnhoff.
-People can get their own lucky number after they gave their birth month and days.
+- Yves-Saint-Laurent, promoted a number game on WeChat and Weibo to predict players’ lucky numbers.
+The exploration of luck in the last season of 2016 was predicted by the talented spirit of several, Evelyne Lehnhoff.
+People can get their own lucky number after they gave birth for months and days.
 There were many women engaged in this game.
-They participated actively, left messages, and shared with their friend among their social network.
+They participated actively, left messages, and shared with their friend on their social network.

 Luxury brands need to communicate more often with their online customers.
 In big cities, Chinese people are almost all online.
 To reach your target consumer and your potential consumer, offline marketing activities must integrate online marketing strategies.
-Brands need to publish informative content, interactive online activities by earning rewards or point systems, develop inquisitiveness, and providing shop and sale options on their social media accounts.
+You’ll have to publish informative content and interactive online activities that earn your customers rewards or point systems.
+It will help with developing inquisitiveness and loyalty.

 This is the reason why you can use the O2O strategy.
 This strategy which can also be called OtoO is the initial of Online to Offline.
 It refers to changes in the behavior of consumers who are now preparing their visit to points of sale (Offline) with the help of an analysis phase of the website on the Internet (Online).
 The expression O2O thus reminds us that nearly 90% of the retail trade is done directly in physical points of sale but that this activity is also impacted by the “Online”.